prdx/RAM-CPU-Benchmarking/README.md

 ## Result

-In our experiment, we get predicted memory: 943718400
+In our experiment, we get predicted memory: 943.718.400 bytes or ~945Mb.

 We run the `t2.micro` instance on AWS.